 Temporary housing residents should be aware that many university housing spaces have higher room rates than the "standard double" rate.
 We are not able to guarantee a specific room rate for your permanent assignment, and residents and families should be prepared for the possibility of a higher room rate than the initial standard double charge.

-Can I stay in temporary housing if I like it and we all get along?
+Can I stay in temporary housing if I like it?

-Temporary housing assignments are just that — temporary.
-All residents assigned to temporary housing will be required to move to a permanent assignment once one becomes available.
-To make this transition easier, Housing and Dining Services staff members will assist temporary residents with moving their belongings to their new housing assignment.
+No. All residents assigned to temporary housing will be required to move to a permanent assignment once one becomes available.
+To make this transition easier, Housing Services assist temporary residents with moving their belongings to their new housing assignment.